China urges US to cancel proposed arms sales to Taiwan

-BEIJING (XINHUA, AFP) - China said on Wednesday (April 6) that it is firmly opposed to and strongly condemns the proposed US arms sales to Taiwan worth US$95 million (S$129 million), urging the US to withdraw its plan.
+BEIJING • China said yesterday that it is firmly opposed to and strongly condemns the proposed US arms sales to Taiwan worth US$95 million (S$129 million), urging the US to withdraw its plan.

-"The US should abide by the one-China principle and the stipulations of the three China-US joint communiques, revoke the arms sales plan and stop arms sales to and military ties with Taiwan," Mr Zhao said.
+"The US should abide by the 'one China' principle and the stipulations of the three China-US joint communiques, revoke the arms sales plan and stop arms sales to and military ties with Taiwan," Mr Zhao added.

 The Aug 17, 1982, communique addressed the issue of US arms sales to Taiwan in an effort to prevent a collapse of US-China ties.

-Mr Zhao said on Wednesday that China will continue to take firm and strong measures to resolutely defend its sovereignty and security interests.
+Mr Zhao said yesterday that China will continue to take firm and strong measures to resolutely defend its sovereignty and security interests.

 China regards Taiwan as a renegade province to be reunified, by force if necessary.

-"The proposed sale will help to sustain (Taiwan's) missile density and ensure readiness for air operations," the Pentagon's Defence Security Cooperation Agency said in a statement.
+The Pentagon's Defence Security Cooperation Agency said in a statement: "The proposed sale will help to sustain (Taiwan's) missile density and ensure readiness for air operations."

 It added that Taiwan will use the proposed training and equipment as a "deterrent to regional threats and to strengthen homeland defence".

-The latest arms purchase comes as Taiwan closely watches the ongoing Russia-Ukraine war, as it also lives under the constant threat of an attack by China.
+The latest arms purchase comes as Taiwan closely watches the ongoing Russia-Ukraine war, as the island lives under the constant threat of an attack by China.

-Beijing has sanctioned US defence giants - including Boeing Defense, Lockheed Martin and Raytheon - for selling arms to Taiwan.
+Beijing has sanctioned US defence giants - including Boeing Defence, Lockheed Martin and Raytheon - for selling arms to Taiwan.

-China has ramped up its sabre-rattling in recent years, sending 969 Chinese warplanes into Taiwan's air defence identification zone (ADIZ) last year (2021), according to a database compiled by AFP - more than double the roughly 380 in 2020.
+China has ramped up its sabre-rattling in recent years, sending 969 Chinese warplanes into Taiwan's air defence identification zone (ADIZ) last year, according to a database compiled by Agence France-Presse - more than double the roughly 380 in 2020.

 Washington has remained Taipei's most important ally and leading arms supplier despite switching diplomatic recognition to Beijing in 1979.